 encourages water movement through soil and soilless media.
 High fertilizer use can compromise plant growth over time due to concentrated mineral salt deposits.
 This product is a unique rinse formula designed to remove fertilizer buildup which may relieve nutrient lockout.
 Derived from saponin, an extract of the Yucca schidigera plant.
 Can be used for both hydroponic and soil applications

-Non-toxic pre-emergent weed suppressant and fast-acting organic fertilizer.
-It inhibits seed germination, but harmless to plants with root systems, people, worms and microorganisms.
+A non-toxic, weed-and-feed with 9% nitrogen.
+It inhibits seed germination, but is harmless to plants with root systems, people, worms, and microorganisms.
 The effect can last up to 6 months and is especially useful in lawns.

 Organic Healthy Grow Plant Food for Acid-Loving Plants: Derived from composted chicken manure from an egg farm, feather meal, and sulfate of potash (non-synthetic mined mineral-Sul-Po-Mag)